Commencement 2025

 Submission Process

-Eligible and interested students should complete the Google Form application by Sunday, May 19, at 11:59 PM.
+Eligible and interested students should complete the Google Form application by Sunday, May 18, 11:59 PM PT.
 The application requires brief information on your experience at UCLA and a draft of your proposed speech (no more than 3-5 minutes).

 Selection Process

-Applicants will present their speech to a selection committee comprised of staff and student representatives from the Linguistics department during Week 8 (May 20 – May 24).
-The selection committee will then select one student speaker by May 31st to represent the department at the commencement ceremony.
-The selected speaker will be expected to work with the UG SAO and practice the speech in front of department staff in the weeks leading up to commencement to refine their speech and delivery.
+Applicants will present their speech to a selection committee comprised of staff and student representatives from the Linguistics department during Weeks 8 and 9 (May 20 – May 30).
+This presentation will be recorded for selection committee review.
+The committee will then select one student speaker by June 2nd to represent the department at the commencement ceremony.
+The selected speaker will be expected to work with the Undergraduate Student Affairs Officer (UG SAO) and practice the speech in front of department staff in the weeks leading up to commencement to refine their speech and delivery.

 The following criteria will be considered when selecting a student speaker: